________By Andrew Tucker, Director at thinc.

-On 5th June 2020 the “State of Palestine” submitted its response to the Pre-Trial Chamber’s Order requesting them to provide additional information about recent statements by the Palestinian organizations concerning the Oslo Accords (“Palestine’s Response on Oslo”)
+On 5th June 2020 the “State of Palestine” submitted its response to the Pre-Trial Chamber’s Order requesting them to provide additional information about recent statements by the Palestinian organizations concerning the Oslo Accords (“Palestine’s Response on Oslo”).
+The Response is a fascinating document that raises a number of issues.

 1. The Palestinian response in fact hardly deals with the question the Court asks for: a clarification on the recent statement of Mr. Abbas and its relevance for the Oslo agreements.
 Instead, “Palestine” uses this “response” as an opportunity to (a) continue to pursue its claim that it is a State, and (b) launch its claim that that the proposed “annexation” is a breach of international law and should also be prosecuted.
 It is actually a misuse of the article 19(3) process, and it will be interesting to see if the Court accepts these arguments into the process.